SABS-R3-Epidemiology/EpiGeoPop/README.md

 The Snakefile contains commented out examples of other regions to show how to generate files for other countries, provinces, and cities.
 These also require a configuration file which can be copied from similar files in the `configs` directory.

+## Generating animations

+The file `make_gif.py` in `data/simulation_outputs` is used for making GIFs and grids from simulation input data.
+To use it, add the simulation output file to `data/simulation_outputs`, edit the filename in `make_gif.py`, and run `python make_gif.py`.
+The resulating animation and grid of time snapshots will be stored in `data/simulation_outputs/animation`.
+An example on Winnipeg (Canada) is provided in this repository.